 - A Zoning Code Information Guide that explains the requirement and where it applies in more detail;

-- A Neighbor Resources web page that provides information about the Neighborhood Contact requirement, how to stay informed and how to provide input on other development proposals;
+- A Neighborhood Resources web page that provides information about the Neighborhood Contact requirement, how to stay informed and how to provide input on other development proposals;

 - A template notification sign in fillable .pdf, Illustrator, and InDesign and a new Administrative Rule providing details about requirements to properly sign a project.
 The templates will be posted online and ready for use by October 2, 2019.